-General and administrative expenses totaled approximately \$2,533,000 and \$941,000 in the three months ended March 31, 2018 and March 31, 2017, respectively.
+General and administrative expenses totaled approximately \$2,633,000 and \$5,165,000 in the three months and six months ended June 30, 2018.
+General and administrative expenses totaled approximately \$1,387,000 and \$2,328,000 in the three months and six months ended June 30, 2017, respectively.
 The primary increase in operating expenses was due to increased general and administrative expenses as the Company expanded business operations to recruit more independent publishers to join the network.
 In addition, the Company increased headcount from 19 to 29, with two additional senior executives, the Co-Executive Chairman to lead advertising and the Chief Financial Officer, five in technology development and three in administration.
-The increased stock-based compensation and payroll related costs as well as additional travel, professional fees, and marketing represented the primary increase in general and administrative expenses.
+The increased stockbased compensation and payroll related costs as well as additional travel, professional fees, and marketing represented the primary increase in general and administrative expenses.